blueww/azure-rest-api-specs/specification/storage/resource-manager/readme.md

     - $.definitions["FileServiceUsages"]
     suppress: BodyTopLevelProperties
     reason: This is definition for response for FileServices_ListServiceUsages API.
 It matches with other List API response definition format in the file.

+  - where:
+    - $.definitions["FileServiceUsageProperties"]
+    suppress: DefinitionsPropertiesNamesCamelCase
+    reason: The FileServiceUsageProperties schema has properties with "IOPS" in their name.
+The names need to match feature spec and server code, so cannot be changed per camel case rule in swagger.
 ```

 ### Tag: package-2023-05